Back to school in pandemic’s shadow: How two universities are bringing students to campus

 “I ask our community to take all precautions to stop COVID.
 We can stay open if we work together,” he wrote.

-The campus recently opened a testing center, with a focus on testing symptomatic students and those who have come into direct contact with positive cases of covid-19.
+The campus recently opened a testing center, with a focus on testing symptomatic students and those who have come into direct contact with positive cases of the coronavirus.
 Students who test positive for the virus may be asked to isolate themselves in a residence hall reserved for positive cases.

-The District this summer announced that travelers from coronavirus hotspots — including South Carolina, California, Florida and Illinois — must self-quarantine for two weeks.
+This summer, the D.C, mayor announced that travelers from coronavirus hot spots — including South Carolina, California, Florida and Illinois — must self-quarantine for two weeks.
 The restrictions disrupted reopening plans at other schools that intended to house students on campus.

 On one of the recent move-in days, new arrivals from Pennsylvania, South Carolina and Colorado talked around a table, wearing masks, while ABBA’s “Dancing Queen” played through a set of speakers.
 Another group of Catholic students sat closely around a picnic table and shared a box of doughnuts — most but not all wearing masks.